marbl/metAMOS/docs/content/directory.rst

 Software currently supported
 ^^^^^^^

 * ea-utils (code.google.com/p/ea-utils) - optional, off by default.
+Enabled by specifying -t eautils to runPipeline
 	* Assemblers that do not perform trimming can benefit from enabling this step.
 On a GAGE-B dataset, the assemblers that benefited were::

-		IDBA-UD, SGA, SparseAssembler, Velvet-SC, and Velvet.
+		IDBA-UD, SGA, SparseAssembler, SPAdes, Velvet-SC, and Velvet.

 	* Assembler that performed better on un-trimmed data were::

-		ABySS, MaSuRCA, MIRA, Ray, SOAPdenovo2, and SPAdes.
+		ABySS, MaSuRCA, MIRA, Ray, and SOAPdenovo2.

 * FastQC (bioinformatics.babraham.ac.uk) - optional, on by default for iMetAMOS, used to generate quality reports for the input sequencing data.
 * KmerGenie (Chikhi et al 2014) - optional, on by default for iMetAMOS, used to auto-select a k-mer for isolate genome assembly.
 Alternatively, a list of k-mers can be specified instead.
+For assemblers using a range of k-mers (i.e. IDBA-UD), KmerGenie is not used but the read length is specified as the maximum k-mer.
+For assemblers using a set of k-mers (i.e. SPAdes), the KmerGenie selected k-mer along with a set of defaults is used.

 What it does
 ^^^^^^^